mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/configure-jwts-and-conversation-id/java.md

 ---
-title: Configure JWTs and conversation id
+title: Configure JWTs
-description: In this step you learn how to add JWT to the application and set the conversation id.
+description: In this step you learn how to add JWT to the application.
 ---

 # Configure JWTs and conversation id